Get insider access

 6. Best Budget TV For Xbox Series X

-If you're on a budget, you can save money by getting the Best Buy exclusive TCL Q5/Q550G QLED.
+If you're on a budget, you can save money by getting the TCL Q6/Q651G QLED.
 As you get into budget TVs, the main difference between them and higher-end TVs is that you usually won't get a 120Hz refresh rate or HDMI 2.1 bandwidth.
-Even though this TV has HDMI 2.0 bandwidth on all its ports, alongside a 60Hz panel, it can output 1080p @ 120Hz and 1440p @ 120Hz with a wide VRR range through resolution halving on the 55-inch and 65-inch models.
+Even though this TV has HDMI 2.0 bandwidth on all its ports, alongside a 60Hz panel, it can output 1080p @ 120Hz and 1440p @ 120Hz with a wide VRR range through resolution halving on all sizes except for the 43 and 50-inch models.
 It's hard to notice the drop in picture quality from resolution halving unless you really look for it, so it's a great feature, making it one of the cheapest TVs on the market with a 120Hz refresh rate.

 Still, it has worse picture quality than the more expensive models on this list, with worse contrast due to the lack of a local dimming feature.
 It gets fairly bright and is quite colorful, but without local dimming, it can't truly emphasize bright highlights.
-And like the models from Hisense, it has a disappointing viewing angle, so it's again not great for a wide seating arrangement.
+And like the models from Hisense, it has a disappointing viewing angle, so again, it's not great for a wide seating arrangement.
 Nevertheless, it's an impressive TV for gaming thanks to its low input lag and decent response time.
-All in all, it's a great bang-for-the-buck option for gamers.
+It's not the best gaming TV for Xbox Series X, but all in all, it's a great bang-for-the-buck option for gamers.

 See our review